 - The stage must be a minimum of 8 feet deep and 20 feet wide if raised over two feet off the ground.

 - Supply 20 folding or sturdy chairs with no armrests or wheels for the use of the volunteers to be hypnotized.

-- Supply a small square prop table on staage.
+- Supply a small square prop table on stage.

 TECHNICAL RIDER Sound Requirements

-- Main speakers, so the audience can hear the show clearly
+- Main speakers, so the audience can hear the hypnosis show clearly.

-- Speakers on the stage floor can obstruct a clear view of the show
+- Speakers on the stage floor can obstruct a clear view of the hypnosis show.

 - Supply one Direct Input box on stage that can connect an iphone/ IPAD/ Bluetooth using a 3.5mm Headphone jack.
 This box must connect to a channel on the mixing board or supplied PA system.